- Clean beauty

 The transparency in communication with the use of the brand website, packaging, advertising to reveal manufacturing secrets.
 The emphasis here is made on manufacturing costs, composition and the people (workers) behind the products.
 As an example, an American brand of clothing built its communication on transparency diffusing pictures and videos of its factories as well as information regarding the production’s costs for a T-shirt.

 In beauty, formulations can also leverage trust in recognizable ingredients.
 Transparent textures and inclusion of pieces of plant like rose petals are giving reassurance to consumers, skeptical about the content in the jar.

 For years, big players have established trends in the beauty industry.

 But as consumer changes, so does the brands landscape.
 Indie brands are creating a market revolution, reshaping the cosmetic industry with new communication standards.

-In 2014, Kline estimated a 3% growth a year for the US cosmetics and personal care industry globally while Indie brands progressed by +19.6% between 2013 and 2014(2).
 Their business model strongly resonates with younger consumers’ philosophy, especially those of millennials and teens.
 Independently funded, they offer artisanal qualitative skin care products designed to answer the needs of a niche target.
 Doing so, they provide convenience and personalization to consumers who expect being considered as unique.
 Moreover, their innovative use of social media reinvents marketing rules and compels strong brand stories placing them under the radar system of big beauty players.